o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/file-tagging.md

 ---
-description: ' Use the Amazon Lumberyard Asset Editor to create file tag rules for including and excluding files in your asset bundles for processing by the Asset Bundler.
+description: ' Use the Open 3D Engine Asset Editor to create file tag rules for including and excluding files in your asset bundles for processing by the Asset Bundler.
   Rules are composed of pattern matching logic and file tag strings. '
 title: Using the File Tagging System to Include or Exclude Assets